-Coronavirus (COVID-19) can make you sick with cold-like and flu-like symptoms.
+COVID-19 can make people sick with cold-like and flu-like symptoms.

-Coronavirus (COVID-19) spreads easily through sneezing, coughing, breathing, talking and hand contact.
-The virus can also live on objects that have been in contact with an infected person’s mouth, nose, hands or body fluids.
-This means the virus can spread if you touch an infected object.
+COVID-19 spreads easily through sneezing, coughing, breathing, talking and hand contact.
+Also, the virus can live on objects that have been in contact with an infected person’s mouth, nose, hands or body fluids.
+This means the virus can spread if you touch an object contaminated with COVID-19.

-Australian, state and territory health department websites have the latest and most reliable information and advice about coronavirus (COVID-19).
-You can also call the Coronavirus Health Information Line on 1800 020 080 or Healthdirect on 1800 022 222.
-Or download the Australian Government’s Coronavirus Australia app.
+Australian, state and territory health department websites have the latest and most reliable information and advice about COVID-19.
+You can also call the Coronavirus Helpline on 1800 020 080 or Healthdirect on 1800 022 222.

-- symptoms like those of a cold or flu, including runny nose, sneezing, sore throat, cough, aches and pains
+- symptoms like those of a cold or flu, including runny nose, sneezing, sore throat, cough, headache, and muscle or joint aches and pains

 - difficulty breathing